splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-start.rst

 .. _collector-config-tutorial-start-k8s:

 ******************************************************************
-Part 1: Monitor a demo Kubernetes cluster on your machine
+Part 1: Set up and monitor a Kubernetes cluster on your machine
 ******************************************************************

 To follow this tutorial, you need a Kubernetes environment on your machine.
 A convenient way of setting up a demo Kubernetes environment is through Minikube, Podman, and Helm.